 What Is the Listing History?

-The listing history provides realtors with important information.
-Most commonly, the listing history will reflect the starting price of a property when first placed on the market, any price reductions and any prior offers that might have fallen through for one reason or another.
-This information helps the realtor evaluate how motivated the sellers of a property might be to come down on their price even more, or how quickly they will be willing to accept a good offer.
+The listing history provides Realtors with important information.
+Most commonly, the listing history will reflect the starting price of a property when first placed on the market, any price reductions as well as any prior offers that might have fallen through for one reason or another.
+This information helps the Realtor evaluate how motivated the seller's of a property might be to come down on their price even more, or how quickly they will be willing to accept a good offer.

 What Else Does the Listing History Say?

 Not only does the listing history allow agents to review pricing information, it allows agents to pull up detailed tax records, and tax appraisal records for the property.
 This is very important when it comes to estimating payments for a buyer needing to maintain an escrow account for property taxes based on assessed value.
 This will also show the agent if the property has increased or decreased in value since it was built, and provides the agent with a good indication on potential for resale value down the line.

 Owners and Tenants

 The MLS history can provide information on how many owners or renters a property has had pass through its doors.
 In many areas properties with fewer owners or tenants are more desirable as they tend to have less problems surface down the line.
 While the data listed in MLS will not reflect any "For Sale By Owner" transactions, it can be a good starting point to use when checking against the deed records of a property.